AnswerDotAI/gpu.cpp/README.md

 This example is available in `examples/hello_world/run.cpp`.

-For those curious about what happens under the hood with the raw WebGPU API, the equivalent functionality is implemented using the WebGPU C API in `examples/webgpu_intro/run.cpp`.

 ## Quick Start: Dependencies and Installation

 The only dependency of this library is a WebGPU implementation.
 Currently we